Jack Dreyer: The Maytag is Better Than Ever

 In High School the young Dreyer won 23 games and had an ERA of just 1.13, struck out 195 hitters in 149 innings, and went 10-0 as a Senior.

-He also led his Dragons team to the State Title in 2017 and threw a complete game shutout in State Finals.
-In that Finals game he had 13 Ks, which is the 3rd most in the States history for a Title game, and he holds his schools record for the most strikeouts in a single season since High Schools have instituted a pitch count.
+He also led his Dragons team to the State Title in 2017 and threw a complete game shutout in the State Finals.
+In that Finals game, he had 13 Ks, which is 3rd most in state history for a Title game, and he holds his school record for the most strikeouts in a single season since High Schools have instituted a pitch count.

-His efforts earned him the Honor of All-Iowa Baseball Player of the Year, and first team All-State where he was the captain of the team.
-He also was a part of the 2016 18U USA Baseball team, and was an Honors student in all 4 year of his Collegiate career at Iowa.
+His efforts earned him the Honor of All-Iowa Baseball Player of the Year and first-team All-State where he was the captain.
+He also was a part of the 2016 18U USA Baseball team and was an Honors student in all 4 years of his Collegiate career at Iowa.

 First of all, the State Championship was played at Principal Park, which is where the Iowa Cubs play.
 So, it was just a great atmosphere, and it was close enough to my High School to where we could bring a ton of fans.